rafailpapastamou/cinema-booking-app/README.md

 - Firebase Cloud Firestore
 - Firebase Storage

-## Contributing

-Contributions are welcome!
-If you find any issues or want to add new features, feel free to submit a pull request.

 ## Future Enhancements

 - Ticket Booking History: I would like to implement a feature that allows customers to view their past ticket bookings, providing them with a convenient way to track their movie-going history.